gazbert/java-design-patterns/README.md

 * "Design Patterns: Elements of Reusable Object-Oriented Software" - Gamma et al
 * "Head First Design Patterns" - Freeman et al
-* "Java Design Patterns" - Tony Brevis
+* "Java Design Pattern Essentials" - Tony Brevis

 I'll be adding new patterns to the project on an ad-hoc basis; I have beer to drink and a day job buried in WebRTC ;-)